anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/add-a-PDF-watermark-to-a-PDF-document.rst

 Add a watermark to PDF
 ~~~~~~~~~~~~~~~~~~~~~~~

-This is an action from `Plumasail Documents connector <https://plumsail.com/actions/documents/>`_.
+This is an action from `Plumsail Documents connector <https://plumsail.com/actions/documents/>`_.

 Choose **PDF** type of the watermark.
 Put **File content** from the output of the *Convert DOCX to PDF* action into the **Document content** field, and the **File content** from the previous action into the **Watermark PDf document** field.